yogi1967/MoneydancePythonScripts/source/net_account_balances/net_account_balances_readme.txt

                <always hide>    Always hide row option is set (red = NOT active and hidden)
                <auto hide>      An auto hide row rule is active. (red = ACTIVE, but hidden)
                <groupid: xxx>   A groupid value has been set on this row
-               <FILTERED>       This row is currently NOT showing on the Summary Screen widget due to the active filter.
+               <FILTERED OUT>   This row is currently NOT showing on the Summary Screen widget due to the active filter.
                                 NOTE: Filtered rows (red) are NOT active and hidden.

 - AutoSum: